freelawproject/foresight/README.md

 The aim of this repository is to create a sandbox where we can create a prioritized roadmap of features that are well-scoped, defined, and then prioritized.

-To create a new feature, file an isssue.
+To create a new feature, file an issue.
 We will be creating a template for this in the near future, so you can be sure to mention everything we need.

 Feature prioritization takes place on a [Github Project board][p].